Pindwara

-Pindwara is a municipality and tehsil located, nearby Sirohi city in Sirohi District in the Indian state of Rajasthan.
+Pindwara is a municipality and tehsil located nearby Sirohi city in Sirohi District in the Indian state of Rajasthan.
 Pindwara is one of main financial city of Sirohi district after Abu Road.
 As of 2011, the population of Pindwara is 24,487.
 It is located 435 km southwest of the state capital, Jaipur, between Aravalli Hills and plains of Marwar region.
-The city used to be a major area of marble and stone carving in India by long time.
+The city used to be a major area of marble and stone carving in India for a long time.
 It is common belief that if there is any construction of temple work all over the world, it could not complete without involvement of Pindwara artisan.
 This is proved by this fact that marble carvings of major temples of India like Akshardham temple network, Shri Ram temple Ayodhya are being carried out in the city.

-Nearest airports are Udaipur (100 km) and Ahmedabad (230 km).
+The nearest airports are in Udaipur (100 km) and Ahmedabad (230 km).
 It is connected by RSRTC and GSRTC operated buses to all parts of Rajasthan, and Indian cities of Ahmedabad, New Delhi And Mumbai.
-It also have railway connectivity with Chennai, Banglore, Puri, Hyderabad, Mysuru, Agra, Haridwar, Gwalior, Kolkata, Mumbai, etc.
+It also has railway connectivity with Chennai, Bangalore, Puri, Hyderabad, Mysuru, Agra, Haridwar, Gwalior, Kolkata, Mumbai, etc.